-- Automated the process of recommitting shares for lending. - Expanded the shares available for lending by adding the shares that make up the FTSE/ATHEX Mid Cap Index. - Reduced the spread of the lending rate to make it more representative of market conditions.
+- Automation of the process for recommitting shares for lending - Support for corporate actions related to capital increases. - Expansion of available shares for stock lending by adding the shares that make up the FTSE/ATHEX Mid Cap Index. - Reduction of the lending interest rate range to better reflect market conditions.